Trott/musicroutes-playlist-generator/README.md

 Make changes to `src.js` (not `bundle.js`) and `src.html` (not `index.html`).

-After making any code modifications, run `npm run-script build` to regenerate `bundle.js` and `index.html`.
+After making any code modifications, run `npm run build` to regenerate `bundle.js` and `index.html`.

 ### Stuff used in this project